mert-byrktr/CMI-2025/README.md

 - 2x data by generating synthetic data from the existing measurements.

 ### Cross-validation Setup:
 - 5-fold MultilabelStratifiedKFold, grouped per subject, stratified on adult_child, handedness, and sex.
+Tried other cross-validation setups as well, this setup gave the lowest std across folds and consistency between oof score and leaderboard score.

 ---